A support theorem for Hilbert schemes of planar curves, II: Introduction

 The space $\overline{J}_\rC$ is a union of toric varieties glued along toric divisors, by combinatorial rules which can be given in terms of $\Gamma_\rC$ \cite{OS, A, MV}.
 In particular, the zero dimensional torus orbits are in bijection with spanning trees of $\Gamma$.
 In terms of curves, a spanning tree is a connected partial normalization of arithmetic genus zero.
 That is:

 We will write this number as $n_0(\Gamma)$.

 A version of the above equality for irreducible curves was used by Yau, Zaslow, and Beauville to count curves on K3 surfaces \cite{YZ, Bea}.
 It has a certain physical meaning, further elaborated by Gopakumar and Vafa -- the right hand side has to do with topological string theory, and the left hand side has to do with BPS D-branes; both are degenerations of some M-theoretic setup, so should be equal \cite{GV}.
-They also explained that this reasoning explains how to generalize this formula to higher genus.
-In the case at hand, we promote the right hand side to the number $n_g(\Gamma)$ of genus $g$ connected spanning subgraphs of $\Gamma$, or equivalently, the number of genus $g$ connected partial normalizations of the corresponding curve.
+They also explained that this reasoning explains how to generalize this formula to higher genus, by promoting the right hand side to the number $n_g(\Gamma)$ of genus $g$ connected spanning subgraphs of $\Gamma$, or equivalently, the number of genus $g$ connected partial normalizations of the corresponding curve.

-\begin{remark} In graph theory, the spanning subgraphs of $\Gamma$ are often spoken of in terms of their complements, the {\em independent} sets of edges.
-These are the subsets of edges whose images in $H^1(\Gamma, \ZZ) = \mathrm{Cokernel}(d^*_\Gamma: \ZZ^{vertices} \to \ZZ^{edges})$ are linearly independent, so form a matroid.
-In particular, there is a simplicial complex whose $k$-simplices are the genus $g(\Gamma)-k$ spanning subgraphs, and thus the $n_{g(\Gamma)-k}$ are counting these simplices. \end{remark}

 There are two ways to generalize the left hand side.
 The first speaks only of the Jacobian, but introduces a filtration on its cohomology.
-Let $P^i H^*(\overline{J}_\rC, \QQ)$ be the local perverse Leray filtration, as defined in \cite{MS, MY}, on the cohomology of the Jacobian coming from spreading out over any locally versal deformation of $\rC$.
-Let $\LL$ be the class of the affine line.
+Let $P^i H^*(\overline{J}_\rC, \QQ)$ be the local perverse Leray filtration, as defined in \cite{MS, MY}, on the cohomology of the Jacobian, coming from spreading out over any versal deformation of $\rC$.
+Let $\LL=\QQ(-1)$ be the class of the affine line.

-\begin{theorem} Let $C$ be a connected nodal curve with rational components, with dual graph $\Gamma$.
+\begin{theorem} Let $C$ be a connected nodal curve over $\CC$ with rational components, and let $\Gamma$ be its dual graph.
 Then we have the following equality in the Grothendieck group of Hodge structures:

 \end{theorem}